daarnolducsd/ep5book/docs/03-week3.md

     -----------------------------------------
 ```

-We are going to want to use this data for our analysis later, so we can save the combined dataset under a new name: ``sd_analysis_sample.dta`` by typing:
+Because we specified ``keep(3) nogen``, we are only keeping observations that correspond to dates in both dataset.
+Now, we are going to want to use this data for our analysis later, so let's save the combined dataset under a new name: ``sd_analysis_sample.dta`` by typing:

 ```stata